uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 * Focus: public site containing more detailed information about the community and how it operates

-* Structure: published via this Github repository
+* Structure: published via this GitHub repository

 ### TO DO FOR 2025 NOTES
 * Continue with the following suggestions from 2024:
-    * When sending the post-workshop survey send also link to DSC newsletter
+    * When sending the post-workshop survey send also link to the DSC newsletter

     * Continue to open the courses for a number greater than the actual capacity, this helps to prevent low turn-out even when people deregister.

-    * When sending out reminder emails (1 week before workshop) add that there is a waitlist, asking people to please deregister if they do not intend on attending, this also helps to prevent low turn-out.
+    * When sending out reminder emails (1 week before the workshop) add that there is a waitlist, asking people to please deregister if they do not intend on attending, this also helps to prevent low turn-out.

-    * Course information needs to be made more visible for the participants in the site and sending an e-mail with set-up instructions in advance
+    * Course information needs to be made more visible for the participants on the site and sending an e-mail with set-up instructions in advance

     * Make a recurrent social event for the community (once a month)